-Just remember to drain and rinse those bad boys because, well, salt.
+Just remember to drain and rinse canned beans because, well, salt.

-If you try making these Refried Black Beans, please leave me a comment and let me know!
+If you try making this Refried Black Beans Recipe, please leave me a comment and let me know!
 I always love to hear your thoughts.

 How to Make Refried Black Beans